- Taking a bike on a train

 On the train

 Some trains carry bikes horizontally, others carry them vertically.
-Vertical storage requires the cyclist to lift the bike and hang it on a hook (as pictured).
+Vertical storage requires the cyclist to balance the bike on its rear wheel and hang it on a hook (as pictured).

-Some cycle spaces contain flip-up seats for use when there are no cycles onboard.
+On some commuter routes cycle spaces contain flip-up seats.
 Be aware that passengers using these seats may not realise that the space is intended for cycles and may object to a request to move.